Crystal bases and Newton-Okounkov bodies: Spherical varieties

 \section{Spherical varieties}

-A $G$-variety $X$ is called {\it spherical} if a Borel subgroup $B$ of $G$ has a dense open orbit.
-Equivalently, $X$ is spherical if for any $G$-line bundle $L$ the space of sections $H^0(X, L)$ is a multiplicity-free $G$-module.
+As usual let $G$ be a connected reductive algebraic group over $\c$.
+A $G$-variety is a variety equipped with an algebraic action of $G$. { A very interesting class of $G$-varieties consists of spherical varieties.} A normal $G$-variety $X$ is called {\it spherical} if a Borel subgroup $B$ of $G$ has a dense open orbit.
+If $X$ is spherical then for any $G$-linearized line bundle $L$, the space of sections $H^0(X, L)$ is a multiplicity-free $G$-module.
+Class of spherical varieties includes flag varieties and toric varieties (when $G = T$ is a torus).

-Let $X$ be a projective spherical variety of dimension $d$ and $L$ a very ample $G$-line bundle on $X$.
-Equivalently, we can assume that $X$ is a $G$-invariant projective subvariety of a projective space $\p(V)$ where $V$ is a finite dimensional $G$-module, and $L$ is the pull-back of the anti-canonical line bundle $\mathcal{O}(1)$ on the projective space to $X$.
+Let $X$ be a projective spherical variety of dimension $d$ and $L$ a very ample $G$-linearized line bundle on $X$.
+Generalizing the cases of toric and flag varieties, to $(X, L)$ one associates a {\it moment polytope} $\Delta_{mom}(X, L)$ as well as a {\it string polytope} $\Delta_\S(X, L)$, lying over $\Delta_{mom}(X, L)$, such that the degree of the line bundle $L$ is equal to $d!\Vol_d(\Delta_\S(X, L))$ (see \cite{Ok-spherical, AB, KKh-Arnold}).
+The construction of $\Delta_{\S}(X, L)$ depends on the choice of a reduced decomposition $\S$.

-In this section we show that the ring of sections of $X$ (equivalently homogeneous coordinate ring of $X$) has a SAGBI basis for a natural choice of a valuation.
-This then implies existence of toric degenerations for $X$.
+{ In this section we show that the polytopes $\Delta_{mom}(X, L)$ and $\Delta_\S(X, L)$ can be realized as Newton-Okounkov bodies for $X$ with respect to certain natural choices of valuations.} Moreover, we show that the ring of sections $R(L)$ (equivalently the homogeneous coordinate ring of $X$) has a SAGBI basis.
+This then implies the existence of toric degenerations for $X$, recovering toric degeneration results in \cite{Caldero}, \cite{AB} and \cite{Kaveh-Michigan}.